tekknolagi/isdt/lecture-notes/1-cli.md

 but.
 Because a command's arguments are interpreted by that command and not by the shell, every command you use will accept different arguments and assign those arguments different meanings.
-Some of these meanings are easy to guess--for example, `ls` can take as an argument a file path to list; if you don't give it one, it lists your working directory.
+Some of these meanings are easy to guess---for example, `ls` can take as an argument a file path to list; if you don't give it one, it lists your working directory.
 But many aren't, and in those cases you'll need to find them out some other way.

 This is where *man pages* come in.
-Short for "manual page", a man page holds documentation for a command that's accessible directly from the command line--no Google needed!
+Short for "manual page", a man page holds documentation for a command that's accessible directly from the command line---no Google needed!
 To access a man page, run the `man` command and give it the command you want to learn about as an argument (for example, `man ls`).
 This will open up a full-screen view of the man page, which you can navigate with the arrow or <kbd>PgUp</kbd>/<kbd>PgDn</kbd> keys and leave by pressing